 Managing Protected Health Information (PHI) with Secure Text Messaging

-Ambs released our Secure Messaging Application years ago as a way for medical practices to stay on top of their customer service, anywhere they may be, and remain HIPAA compliant.
+Startel released their popular Secure Messaging Application as a way for medical practices to stay on top of their customer service, anywhere they may be, and remain HIPAA compliant.

 It's a powerful enterprise paging and messaging application built for Apple iOS and Android mobile phones and tablets.
 It can replace or supplement current paging technology and enables instant two-way communications.